HarmoGlace/teamy/README.md

 client.once('ready', manager.initialize) // Optional, set up roles, it will enable the Team#role property.
 It is not needed to detect a member role)

 client.on('message', message => {
-    const team = manager.getMemberTeam(message.member); // returns the member team or null if none is found })
+    const team = manager.functions.getMemberTeam(message.member); // returns the member team or null if none is found.
+See below example for an easier way to do it
+})
 ```